I’m thinking of getting Virgin Media broadband and TV, but apparently it isn’t available everywhere. How do I find out if I can get it for my house?

 For fast broadband

 You're more likely to be able to get fibre optic broadband from a provider like BT, Sky, TalkTalk, Plusnet, or others - it's available to more than 90% of us.
-Speeds go up to 76Mb in most areas, which is plenty for most households.
+Average speeds are as high as 67Mb in most areas, which is plenty for most households.

-If you're lucky, you may even be in an area where BT is trialling its G.fast broadband, which has speeds up to 300Mb - though it's a lot more expensive than Virgin Media.
+If you're lucky, you may even be in an area where BT is trialling its G.fast broadband, which has average speeds of 300Mb - though it's a lot more expensive than Virgin Media.
 Or, you may be in an area served by smaller, niche providers such as WightFibre.

 Liked the look of Virgin Media's TiVo system, with all those oodles of channels and features?
 Go for Sky instead, Virgin's nearest rival.
 You get even more channels - up to 350, plus tons of on-demand box sets - and the Sky Q tech is just as good as TiVo.
 Cost-wise, it's round about the same.